JonathanWilbur/mueller-report/volume1.md

 Katsyv, and for his company Prevezon holdings Ltd., which was a defendant in a civil-forfeiture action alleging the laundering of proceeds from the fraud exposed by Magnitsky.
-682 She also appears to have been involved in an April 2016 approach to a U.S. congressional delegation in Moscow offering "confidential information " from "the prosecutor general of Russia " about "interactions between certain political forces in our two countries."
+682 She also appears to have been involved in an April 2016 approach to a U.S. congressional delegation in Moscow offering "confidential information" from "the prosecutor general of Russia" about "interactions between certain political forces in our two countries."
 683

 Shortly after his June 3 call with Emin Agalarov, Goldstone emailed Trump Jr. 684 The email stated: